davidair/android-swt-demo/README.md

 android-swt-demo
 ================

-A prototype that demonstrates how to display and Android custom-painted view using desktop Java and SWT
+A prototype that demonstrates how to display an Android custom-painted view using desktop Java and SWT

 This prototype consists of two projects: